aiwolfdial/RandomTalkAgent/README.md

 This is a sample agent code and server runtime repository for the Natural Language Division of the AIWolf contest series.

 The contest will be held automatically by connecting five agents to our remote server.
-We provide the same game server which can run locally, and a sample agent for your development/test uses.
+We provide the same game server which can run locally, and a sample agent for your development/test uses, both implemented in Java.
+If you develop your agent code in Java, the RandomTalkAgent is a good template code.
+If you develop your agent code in Python, please refer to the next section.

 The same five agents are used in the preliminary contest, while five different agents from five participants are used in the final contest.
 The same remote game server will be used both for the preliminary and final contests.

+## RandomTalkAgent: a sample agent and server code in Java

 Our sample agent will connect to a specified local/remote game server by randomly selecting one of predefined talks.
 This agent is a reference implementation for server testing and connections in your agent development.

-## RandomTalkAgent: a sample agent and server code in Java

 Please clone the repository to your Eclipse environment and run the org.aiwolf.ui.bin.AutoStarter class with specifying AutoStarter.ini as its program arguments:
 * https://github.com/aiwolfdial/RandomTalkAgent/blob/master/src/org/aiwolf/ui/bin/AutoStarter.java

 By default, this class will run a server and connect five RandamTalkAgents.
 You can change the behaviour by editing the .ini file:
 * https://github.com/aiwolfdial/RandomTalkAgent/blob/master/res/AutoStarter.ini